jpastuszek/odbc-tools/README.md

-Command line interface tools to query databases with via native ODBC drivers using 'odbc-iter' and 'odbc' crates.
+Command line interface tools to query databases with via native ODBC drivers using 'odbc-iter' and 'odbc' Rust crates.

 Installation
 ===========